community-scripts/ProxmoxVE-Local/README.md

 ### 4. Download Scripts

 - Click on any script card to view details
-- Use the "Download" button to fetch scripts from GitHub
+- Use the "Download" button to fetch scripts from the ProxmoxVE GitHub
 - Downloaded scripts are stored locally in the `scripts/` directory

 ### 5. Execute Scripts